async-plus/async-plus/README.md

 ### 🚀  Feedback and Contributing

 This package is in its initial release: please provide feedback and suggestions in order to help shape the API, either by submitting an [issue](https://github.com/async-plus/async-plus/issues/new) on Github or sending a message on [Discord](https://discord.gg/vaAhGvvHpW).

+Special thanks to the developers of PromiseKit and [mxcl](https://github.com/mxcl) for inspiring this work and promoting its development.